 Ebook marketing in strictly 15 minutes a day

 The limits worked so well, that I started teaching the process.

 Over time, we found that the 15-minute rule had a powerful effect.
 Students were successful when they spent just 15 minutes a day on marketing.
 They made more sales, often by writing less.

 (I’ve extrapolated that there are several reasons for this, but you don’t need to know the reasons.
 Just focus on the 15 minutes, daily. :-))

-One writer had written 11 ebooks.
+One self-publishing author had written 11 ebooks.
 She was selling, but her intermittent marketing pushes had little effect.
 When she consistently spent 15 minutes a day marketing her top sellers, within a couple of months she was making more from her ebooks in a month than she’d made over the previous two years.